MoloySikka/APJNCS-12/README.md

 Disclaimer and Terms:

-These codes are provided under the condition that the variable names, function names et cetera will be edited by the users
+These codes are provided under the condition that the variable names, function names et cetera will be edited by the users, and no word of this shall reach You-Know-Who.

 The creator of this repository shall not be held responsible for any errors or discrepancies in the codes provided.